bbauska/meta-react-basics/README.md

 a div inside of which **PromoHeading** is called.
 This is then followed by the line export default **Promo** to make the component accessible.

-Next, let&apos;s write the **PromoHeading** component.
+Next, let's write the **PromoHeading** component.
 You can declare function **PromoHeading** and in curly braces type return, opening, parenthesis, h1 tag the text 80 percent of sale, h1 closing tag, and closing parenthesis.
-Once again, don&apos;t forget to export the components to make it available.
+Once again, don't forget to export the components to make it available.
 Success.

-You&apos;ve now created the **component** promo, which calls a function from the component **PromoHeading** to return the text 80 percent off sale.
+You've now created the **component** promo, which calls a function from the component **PromoHeading** to return the text 80 percent off sale.

 In this example, the **Promo** component is known as a parent component, and the component it renders, **PromoHeading**, is referred to as the child component.

-Now, let&apos;s say that the discount increases to 99 percent off and you need to update the code to reflect this.
+Now, let's say that the discount increases to 99 percent off and you need to update the code to reflect this.
 One approach is to update the text inside of the h1 tags in the **Promo** details component.
-That&apos;s a quick fix because there is only one change to deal with.
+That's a quick fix because there is only one change to deal with.

-However, let&apos;s explore a more complex situation.
+However, let's explore a more complex situation.
 This time, your manager asks you to call the **PromoHeading** component in the sidebar and footer components of the web app in addition to the primary component.

-They also want two messages displayed &quot;99 percent of all items&quot; and &quot;everything must go&quot;.
+They also want two messages displayed "99 percent of all items" and "everything must go".
 These new requirements mean that the approach of updating the child component will not work quite as well.
 Why is that?
 Well, it means that you now have to update multiple components with the same data.
-This is not in line with the general programming principle of DRY or don&apos;t repeat yourself, which aims to reduce needless code replication.
+This is not in line with the general programming principle of DRY or don't repeat yourself, which aims to reduce needless code replication.
 Also, consider the following possibilities.
-While entering the same text into several components, it&apos;s possible you make a typing error.
+While entering the same text into several components, it's possible you make a typing error.
 Also, what if your boss decides to change the discount again?
 It means you have to change the text in all the connected components once more.
 But instead of writing the same code over and over, you can change your approach.
-You can establish a single source of truth that contains the two strings that store the values for the texts, &quot;99 percent of all items&quot; and &quot;everything must go&quot;.
+You can establish a single source of truth that contains the two strings that store the values for the texts, "99 percent of all items" and "everything must go".
 This will be contained within the parent component so that any data needed can be passed onto the child component using props.
-Now, let&apos;s use this approach to update the Promo component.
+Now, let's use this approach to update the Promo component.
 First, you create a single source of truth, a JavaScript object named data.
 Data is an object that will contain two properties named heading and callToAction, both represented as strings.
 Next, you